TejasJagadeesh/data-512-a2/README.md

 > Country codes are inconsistent.
 Where possible, they have been modified to match the country names found in http://www.prb.org/DataFinder/Topic/Rankings.aspx?ind=14 - but the PRB dataset contains nations not found in Wikipedia, and vice versa.
 >
 > The actual recursion only went 2 levels deep into the category tree: someone listed as an Antiguan politician, say, is included - someone exclusively listed as an Antiguan politician who was assassinated is not.

+In the above description, the third column name is mentioned as "last_edit".
+However, on inspection of the csv file, it is labeled as "revision_id" and not "last_edit".

 From the Source link, I downloaded the file "country.zip" and unzipped it to find the csv file "page_data.csv" in the "data" directory.
 As part of submission to GitHub, I have included the csv file in "raw" folder and excluded all other files related to the code to generate the same.